Fisher and Kernel Fisher Discriminant Analysis: Tutorial: Fisherfaces

-The projection of the images onto FDA and kernel FDA subspaces are shown in Fig. \ref{figure_projection_FDA} where the linear, Radial Basis Function (RBF), and cosine kernels were used.
-The projection of the images using PCA and kernel PCA are also shown in Fig. \ref{figure_projection_PCA}.
-As can be seen, the FDA and kernel FDA subspaces have separated the classes much better than the PCA and kernel PCA subspaces.
-This is because the FDA and kernel FDA make use of the class labels in order to separate the classes in the subspace while the PCA and kernel PCA only capture the variance (spread) of data regardless of class labels.
+The projection of the images onto FDA and kernel FDA subspaces are demonstrated in Fig. \ref{figure_projection_FDA}.
+The projection of the images using PCA and kernel PCA are also depicted in Fig. \ref{figure_projection_PCA}.
+As can be seen, the FDA and kernel FDA subspaces have better separated the classes compared to the PCA and kernel PCA subspaces.
+This is because the FDA and kernel FDA make use of class labels in order to separate the classes in the subspace, while the PCA and kernel PCA only capture the variance (spread) of data regardless of class labels.